cliffordx/legalbai/pages/CIVIL CODE___BOOK 2___TITLE_2.md

 		- The principles of the general law on the quieting of title are hereby adopted insofar as they are not in conflict with this Code.
 	- **ARTICLE 481.**
 		- The procedure for the quieting of title or the removal of a cloud therefrom shall be governed by such rules of court as the Supreme Court shall promulgate.
-- 🔴 CHAPTER 4 - Ruinous Buildings and Trees in Danger of Falling]]
+- 🔴 CHAPTER 4 - Ruinous Buildings and Trees in Danger of Falling
-  heading:: true
   collapsed:: true
 	- **ARTICLE 482.**
 		- If a building, wall, column, or any other construction is in danger of falling, the owner shall be obliged to demolish it or to execute the necessary work in order to prevent it from falling.